jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/index.md

     - question: Why are prostheses over dental implants better?
       answer: "<p>In essence because they are totally independent, self-sufficient structures and that are closest to the ideal prosthetic prototype.
-They do not hold back from patient's natural teeth, do not compromise them, do not generate harmful forces or functional overloads, and consequently; replace lost teeth without any negative effect on present ones, a condition impossible to achieve with any type of conventional prosthesis.
+They do not rest or retain on the patient's natural teeth, do not compromise them, do not generate harmful forces or functional overloads, and consequently;
+        replace lost teeth without any negative effect on present ones, a condition impossible to achieve with any type of conventional prosthesis.
 In addition, it is the only fixed alternative for those patients who have lost all or most of their teeth.</p>\n"
     - question: How many types of implant-supported restorations are there?
       answer: "<p>In essence, 3 types: fixed of metal-porcelain or total ceramic, hybrids of metal-acrylic or metal-porcelain and removable overdentures.
 In